 As a bridging discipline that seeks the scientific exploration of questions that matter to human communities, such as inequality and social injustice, sociology addresses many of the same areas of life as our neighboring social science disciplines.
 Yet we often approach these areas quite differently.
 For example, problems of economic and political life are a central concern to sociologists.
 Rather than explore these as independent or particular features of society, we seek to embed them within the complex whole of the social world.
 Students will find sociology to be a broad, demanding department that provides its students with the conceptual and methodological tools to make sense of the opportunities and social problems of the global communities in which we live.

-In order to be considered for departmental honors, majors must have a minimum GPA of 3.6 overall and 3.8 in courses in the Department of Sociology.
-In addition, students must produce an exceptional honors thesis in the two-semester Senior honors seminar (SOCI W3995-W3996).
-In order to register for the Senior honors seminar, students must have completed SOCI W3010 Methods for social research and have had their research project accepted by the faculty member teaching the Senior honors seminar.
+In order to be considered for departmental honors, majors must have a minimum GPA of 3.5 overall and 3.8 in courses in the Department of Sociology.
+In addition, students must produce an exceptional honors thesis in the two-semester Senior Seminar (SOCI W3995-W3996).
+In order to register for the Senior Seminar, students must have completed SOCI W3010 Methods for Social Research and have had their research project accepted by the faculty member teaching the Senior Seminar.
 Submissions of research projects are due by May 1 preceding the seminar.
 Normally no more than 10% of graduating majors in the department receive departmental honors each year.